microsoft/vscode-docs/docs/python/python-tutorial.md

 To stop running a program before it's complete, use the red square stop button on the debug toolbar (`kb(workbench.action.debug.stop)`), or use the **Debug > Stop debugging** menu command.

-For full details, see [Debugging configurations](/docs/python/debugging.md), which includes details on how to use a use a specific Python interpreter for debugging.
+For full details, see [Debugging configurations](/docs/python/debugging.md), which includes notes on how to use a use a specific Python interpreter for debugging.

 > **Tip: Use Logpoints instead of print statements**: Developers often litter source code with `print` statements to quickly inspect variables without necessarily stepping through each line of code in a debugger.
 In VS Code, you can instead use **Logpoints**.
 A Logpoint is like a breakpoint except that it logs a message to the console and doesn't stop the program.
 For more information, see [Logpoints](/docs/editor/debugging.md#logpoints) in the main VS Code debugging article.